conda-forge/conda-forge.github.io/src/maintainer/conda_forge_yml.rst

 upload_on_branch
 ----------------
 This parameter restricts uploading access on work from certain branches of the same repo.
-Only the branch listed in ``upload_on_branch`` will upload packages to the target channel.
+Only the branch listed in ``upload_on_branch`` will trigger uploading of packages to the target channel.
 The default is to skip this check if the key ``upload_on_branch`` is not in ``conda-forge.yml``.
 To restrict uploads to the master branch: